adamwaite/Validator/README.md

 dateOfBirth.validate(rule: rule) // -> .valid
 ```

+... or that a number is within a specified range:

 ```swift
 let numericRule = ValidationRuleComparison<Int>(min: 50, max: 100, error: someValidationError)
 42.validate(numericRule) // -> .invalid(someValidationError)
 ```

+.. or that a text field contains a valid Visa or American Express card number:

 ```swift
 let cardRule = ValidationRulePaymentCard(availableTypes: [.visa, .amex], error: someValidationError)